taolson/Admiran/doc/Language.md

 ## Right-Hand Side Expressions

-THe simplest form of a right-hand side expression is just a regular expression, as defined previously.
+The simplest form of a right-hand side expression is just a regular expression, as defined previously.
 It is also possible to give several alternative expressions, distinguished by *guards*, known as a *conditional expression*.

 ### Conditional Expressions and Guards

-A *guard* consists of the word `if` followed by a boolean expression.
+A *guard* consists of the keyword `if` followed by a boolean expression.
 An example of a right-hand side expression with several alternatives is the gcd function:

     gcd a b = gcd (a - b) b, if a > b